28 PhD Viva Questions Your Examiners Will Ask

 12. “Which are the three most important papers that relate to your thesis?”

 A deceptively difficult question.
 Examiners are testing your judgement, not just your reading.
 The papers you choose reveal how you understand your own work’s intellectual lineage.
-Pick papers that are genuinely foundational to your argument, not the most famous papers in the field, but the ones your thesis could not exist without.
+Pick papers that are foundational to your argument, not the most famous papers in the field, but the ones your thesis could not exist without.
 Explain why each one matters to your specific project.
-Professor Smith notes that this question often reveals whether a candidate truly owns their literature or has simply compiled a bibliography.
+Professor Smith notes that this question often reveals whether a candidate owns their literature or has simply compiled a bibliography.

 13. “Whose work has most influenced yours, and why?”